 YOUR SAILING AREA

-The BVI are a paradise for sailing enthusiasts and sailing beginners, offering numerous small, partly uninhabited islands with great bays for anchorages and beaches for swimming.
+The BVI are a paradise for sailing enthusiasts and sailing beginners, offering numerous small, partly uninhabited islands with great bays for anchorages and beaches for swimming and snorkelling.

 This necklace of volcanic islands consisting of the main islands, Tortola and Virgin Gorda are encircled by the smaller and enchantingly named islands Fallen Jerusalem, Dead Chest, Salt Island Peter, Cooper and Ginger Island.
 These smaller islands conjure up tales of treasure maps and piracy offering a unique sailing experience throughout the Island group.